 Regularly conducting salary evaluations can help to fortify your company’s retention efforts.
 Money remains a major a factor in employees’ overall job satisfaction.
 As your employees gain experience — and meet or exceed performance expectations — they want to feel the company is compensating them appropriately.
 Keeping your best is especially important in a talent-scarce environment when new hires ask for, and often get, ever-bigger salaries.

-A salary evaluation can also uncover other important information, such as if you’re overpaying or if it’s time to consider adopting a more flexible staffing strategy.
+A regular salary evaluation can also uncover other important information, such as if you’re overpaying for certain positions.

-Getting the salary baseline is important, but keep in mind that it’s not just the wages that need to be considered in your overall evaluation.
-Factor in benefits, vacation time, 401(k) matches and bonuses, as well.
+Getting the salary baseline is important.
+But wages aren’t the only thing to weigh in your overall salary evaluation.
+Also factor in employee benefits and perks, vacation time, 401(k) matches and bonuses.

 In addition, our Salary Guides can help you learn about the top hard and soft skills companies vie for when hiring.
 These are the qualities and abilities that demand the highest salaries, key information for you when setting or re-setting your compensation levels.

 Remember, too, that job duties can evolve and expand significantly over time.
 The Robert Half Salary Guides list salaries in percentiles, from entry-level to positions of greatest responsibility.
 When setting salaries for employees, state compensation for each role in a range rather than a specific amount so that you can factor in these variables.

 Anecdotal information can also be valuable sometimes: When team members depart your organization, conduct an exit interview to gauge whether or not they felt fairly compensated.
 Consider that feedback when determining the salary level you will advertise for the open role.